Petzl Elia - Women's Review

-We also liked the single chin strap, for less bulk under our chin, and there's some soft padding at the brow so that the plastic band isn't rubbing against your forehead.
+We also like the single chin strap, for less bulk under our chin, and there's some soft padding at the brow so that the plastic band isn't rubbing against the forehead.
 Because the whole band slides up and down, we felt a gentle pressure around our entire head, as opposed to on just one spot in the back where some helmets have a tightening knob.

-The tensioning system on this helmet takes some getting used to, and it wasn't the easiest or most intuitive system.
+The tensioning system on this helmet takes some getting used to, and it isn't the easiest or most intuitive system.
 It's also only available in one size, so those who fall outside of the range (50-58 cm) maybe have trouble getting a good fit.

 Instead of a tightening knob or slider at the back, there is one on each side of the head, and the whole plastic mechanism also rotates up and down a few degrees.
-While the Petzl Elios, now Boreo, can be adjusted once and then left that way, this helmet needs some slight adjusting every time you put it on.
+While the Petzl Boreo, can be adjusted once and then left that way, this helmet needs some slight adjusting every time you put it on.
 It is difficult to use the slider adjustments on the top of the helmet while wearing gloves, and occasionally they stick if there is grit in them.

-We did like the single chin strap, which can be adjusted with one hand, unlike the doubled-up strap found on some helmets like the CAMP USA Armour.
-There are no sliders to adjust the helmet up around your ears though, which made it not quite as stable on our heads as the ones that have it, like the Petzl Boreo.
+We like the single chin strap, which you can adjust with one hand.
+There are no sliders to adjust the helmet up around your ears though, which made it not quite as stable on our heads like the ones that have it, like the Boreo.
 Because it is available in one size only, it might not work for every woman (or man with a ponytail).
 It fit our female tester's 56 cm head well, but those with much smaller heads might want to check out the "ladies" version of the CAMP Armour instead.

-This helmet was actually the lightest ABS style helmet that we tested (10.1 ounces) though part of that weight savings probably comes from it being slightly smaller than the Size 2 and M/L sizes that we tested and weighed every other helmet in.
+This helmet is the lightest ABS style helmet that we tested (10.1 ounces) though part of that weight savings probably comes from it being slightly smaller than the Size 2 and M/L sizes that we tested and weighed every other helmet in.